12 Aug 2021 • BLOG - News

 Here’s an example of how to do it:

-You will find all the necessary information and step-by-step process in our documentation.
-It is so complete, it even includes support guides for each of the main hosting providers (OVH, Gandi, Cloudfare, Hostgator…).
+Don’t worry – if you need help, you can find all the necessary information and step-by-step processes in our documentation.
+It’s so complete, it even includes support guides for each of the main hosting providers (OVH, Gandi, Cloudfare, Hostgator…).
+Go forth and conquer DKIM!

 So there you have it.
 Hopefully, DKIM doesn’t seem too hard-to-follow anymore.
-Now that you know what it is, and how to implement it, you can go forth and start winning the email game like a champion. 🏆
+Now that you know what it is, and how to implement it, you can start move on to your SPF authentication and start winning the email game like a champion.

 At Mailjet, we want you to get the most value out of your email strategy.
 Sign up to our newsletter to keep up with the latest email trends and never miss important email news!